Vincent Smith School

-The Vincent Smith School is an independent, co-ed school located in the Incorporated Village of Flower Hill in Nassau County, on Long Island, in New York, United States.
+The Vincent Smith School is an independent, co-ed school located in the Incorporated Village of Flower Hill in Nassau County, on the North Shore of Long Island, in New York, United States.

 Overview

 The Vincent Smith school opened in 1924.
 It is co-ed, and specializes in educating students with learning disabilities between grades 1 and 12.
 It is associated with the New York State Association of Independent Schools.
 The school colors are blue and yellow.
 The school is named for Adelaide Vincent Smith, its founder.